kdleonard93/Black-Nerds-Journey-Blog/cllejspyf000609mm1y8iew37.md

 ## Automation Complication

 I know, I know, I said "This Project should only take me a couple of weeks".....well, here I am 4 weeks later and only halfway through lol.
-Went to Canada for a bachelor party and have been finishing up house projects.
-Lots of moving parts recently.
-Add the aspect of needing to learn more libraries and you have a major delay on getting this completed 😅.
+Went to Canada for a bachelor party and have been finishing up house projects, so lots of moving parts recently.
+Add the aspect of needing to learn more libraries ad you have a major delay in getting this completed 😅.

 The meat of the project is done though!
 You can go over to my repo here -&gt; [https://github.com/kdleonard93/automated\_email\_sender](https://github.com/kdleonard93/automated_email_sender) and check in on the commits made since I started this project.
 Feel free to pull it down and give it a try yourself.
 Please note though, if you wanna try it out, you'll need to make a few adjustments: